VultureProject/vulture-doc/vultureOS/docs/services/listener.md

 # WebGUI - Menu "Services / Listener settings"

-From this view you can edit the settings of a specific listener.
+From this view you can edit the settings of a specific frontend listener.

 Multiple modes are available when creating a listener :

- - **LOG** : To collect logs with Rsyslog
  - **TCP** : Create a TCP HAProxy frontend
  - **HTTP** : Create an HTTP HAProxy frontend
+ - **LOG(Rsyslog)** : Create a TCP (Haproxy->Rsyslog) or a UDP (Rsyslog) or a Vendor Cloud API frontend LOG Listener
+ - **LOG(Filebeat)** : Create a TCP (Haproxy->Filebeat) or a UDP (Filebeat) LOG Listener

-Depending on which mode you chose, configuration parameters differ.
+Depending on which mode you chose, configuration settings differ.

 ## Global parameters

 Some of the following configuration parameters are not used in some specific cases, mentionned for each of them.

-`Enabled` : You can here enable or disable your listener.
+`Enable listener` : You can enable or disable your listener.

-`Name` : Here you can specify a friendly name for your listener.
+`Friendly Name` : Here you can specify a friendly name for your listener.
 You cannot have multiple listeners with the same name.

-`Listeners` : This parameter is not used in LOG mode with listening mode Kafka, Redis or File.

-Here you can configure the listening, by configuring for each row the following parameters :

-- **Listen address** : Select the IP address you want to listen on
-- **Port** : Configure the port you want to listen on
-- **TLS Profile** : Not supported for now in LOG mode, here you can select a [TLS Profile](global_config/tls.md)
-- **Allow from** : "Any" by default, configure a comma separated list of allowed IP addresses to connect from
-- **Max src** : Configure a max number of source IP addresses allowed to connect
-- **Max rate** : Configure a max rate

 `Enable logging` : This parameter is implicitly enabled in LOG mode.

-You can here enable or disable events forwarding.
-Mandatory if you want to select a [Log forwarder](logfwd.md).
+You can enable or disable events forwarding.
+Mandatory if you want to select a [Logs Forwarder](../applications/logs_forwarder.md).

-`Log forwarders` : This parameter is useless if you select a mode different of LOG and you disable logging.

-You can here select Log forwarder(s).

-If events are correctly parsed by Rsyslog, depending on which ruleset is configured.

-`Log forwarders parse failure` : This parameter is useless if you select a mode different of LOG and you disable logging.

-You can here select Log forwarder(s).

-If events are not parsed by Rsyslog, depending on which ruleset is configured.

-`Log condition (advanced)` : This parameter is useless if you select a mode different of LOG and you disable logging.

-You can here configure an Rsyslog custom configuration bloc.
-Only use this parameter if you know what your doing.

-`Tenants config` : This parameter is useless if you select a mode different of LOG and you disable logging.

-Here you can select a [Multi-tenants configuration](tenant.md), that will be used to enrich logs and select enrichment databases.

-`Enable reputation logging` : This parameter is useless if you select a mode different of LOG and you disable logging.

-Here you can enable or disable logs enrichment with Rsyslog, by configuring parameters below.

-`Reputation database IPv4` : This parameter is useless if you select a mode different of LOG and you disable logging.

-Here you can select an [IPv4 MMDB database](reputation.md) to enrich logs with source and destination IPv4 addresses informations (ex: reputation).

-`Reputation database IPv6` : This parameter is useless if you select a mode different of LOG and you disable logging.

-Here you can select an [IPv6 MMDB database](reputation.md) to enrich logs with source and destination IPv6 addresses informations (ex: reputation).

-`GeoIP database (IPv4)` : This parameter is useless if you select a mode different of LOG and you disable logging.

-Here you can select an [GeoIP MMDB database](reputation.md) to enrich logs with public source and destination IP addresses localization.

-`Reputation contexts` : This parameter is useless if you select a mode different of LOG and you disable logging.

-Here you can configure more specificly the enrichment of logs by selecting and configuring 3 fields by row :

- - **Enabled** : Enable of disable the row
- - **IOC database** : Select the [reputation context](reputation.md) to use
- - **Input field name** : Configure the field name to send to database
- - **Destination field name** : Configure the field name you want to stock the result into

-## LOG mode

-Here is the list of LOG mode configuration parameters.

-`Listening mode` : Here you chose a listening mode for your input :
+`Rsyslog Listening mode` : Here you chose a listening mode for your input :

  - **UDP** (listen logs with the Rsyslog imudp module)
  - **TCP** (listen logs with the Rsyslog imtcp module)
  - **TCP & UDP** (listen logs with Rsyslog imudp and imtcp module)
  - **RELP** (listen logs with Rsyslog imrelp module)
  - **FILE** (listen logs with Rsyslog imfile module)
- - **API CLIENT** (retrieve logs from external API events collect)
+ - **Vendor Specific API** (retrieve logs from external API events collect)
  - **KAFKA** (collect logs from a kafka server, with Rsyslog imkafka module)
  - **REDIS** (collect logs from a redis server, with Rsyslog imhiredis module)

 Depending on which listening mode you chose, configuration settings differs.
+**See below for the specific configuration settings**

-`Ruleset (input logs type)` : Here you can select the format of input logs, for example :
+`Input logs type` : Here you can select the format of input logs, for example :

  - **generic_json** (json formatted logs)
  - **raw_to_json** (no specific format, but convert logs to json)

-### TCP listening mode specific parameters
+`Parser tag`: #Fixme

+`Tags`: #Fixme

+`Darwin policies`: #Fixme

 `Disable Octet Counting Framing` : Here you specify the Rsyslog imtcp option "SupportOctetCountedFraming", this is an advanced option, enable the option only if you know what you are doing.

+`rate-limiting interval`: #Fixme

+`rate-limiting burst`: #Fixme

+## Listeners

+Listeners are not shown in LOG mode with listening mode Kafka, Redis or File.
+Indeed, there is no need to accept incoming trafic.
+Instead, Vulture will initiate a connection to the remote Databroker or read a local File to retrieve logs.

+Here you can configure the listening, by configuring for each row the following parameters :

+- **Listen address** : Select the IP address you want to listen on
+- **Port** : Configure the port you want to listen on
+- **TLS Profile** : Not supported for now in LOG mode, here you can select a [TLS Profile](../global_config/tls.md)
+- **Allow from** : "Any" by default, configure a comma separated list of allowed IP addresses to connect from
+- **Max src** : Configure a max number of source IP addresses allowed to connect
+- **Max rate** : Configure a max rate

 `Timeout connect` : Configure the allowed connect timeout (in ms) after which HAProxy will end new connection.

 `Timeout client` : Set the maximum inactivity time on the client side.

+## Logs Enrichment

+`Tenants config` : This parameter is useless if you select a mode different of LOG or if you disable logging.

+Here you can select a [Multi-tenants configuration](../global_config/tenant.md), that will be used to enrich logs and select enrichment databases.

+`Enable reputation logging` : This parameter is useless if you select a mode different of LOG or if you disable logging.

+Here you can enable or disable logs enrichment with Rsyslog, by configuring parameters below.

+`Reputation database IPv4` : This parameter is useless if you select a mode different of LOG or if you disable logging.

+Here you can select an [IPv4 MMDB database](../applications/cti_lookup.md) to enrich logs with source and destination IPv4 addresses informations (ex: reputation).

+`Reputation database IPv6` : This parameter is useless if you select a mode different of LOG or if you disable logging.

+Here you can select an [IPv6 MMDB database](../applications/cti_lookup.md) to enrich logs with source and destination IPv6 addresses informations (ex: reputation).

+`GeoIP database (IPv4)` : This parameter is useless if you select a mode different of LOG or if you disable logging.

+Here you can select an [GeoIP MMDB database](../applications/cti_lookup.md) to enrich logs with public source and destination IP addresses localization.

+`Reputation contexts` : This parameter is useless if you select a mode different of LOG or if you disable logging.

+Here you can configure more specificly the enrichment of logs by selecting and configuring 4 fields by row :

+ - **Enabled** : Enable of disable the row
+ - **IOC database** : Select the [reputation context](../applications/cti_lookup.md) to use
+ - **Input field name** : Configure the field name to send to database
+ - **Destination field name** : Configure the field name you want to stock the result into

+## Logs Forwarder

+This section is useless if you select a mode different of LOG or if you disable logging.
+You can here select Log forwarder(s).
+If events are correctly parsed, depending on which ruleset is configured, they will be sent to this remote log forwarder.

+See [Logs Forwarder](../applications/logs_forwarder.md) to define remote log repositories.

+`Log condition (advanced)` : This parameter is useless if you select a mode different of LOG or if you disable logging.

+You can here configure an Rsyslog custom configuration bloc.
+Only use this parameter if you know what your doing.
+Using this interface you can rename parsed JSON field or add rsyslog's rainer script conditions on the log pipeline.

+## Custom configuration

+Via this tab, you may declare custom HAProxy directives.
+These directives will be placed within the [Frontend] section of HAProxy configuration file related to the current Listener.

+## Specific settings for Rsyslog Listening Modes

 ### FILE listening mode specific parameters